kpumuk/codecolorer/readme.txt

 Tested up to: 4.8
 Stable tag: 0.9.10

-CodeColorer is a syntax highlighting plugin which allows to insert code snippets into blog posts.
-Supports color themes, code in RSS, comments.
+CodeColorer is a syntax highlighting plugin which allows inserting code snippets into blog posts.
+The plugin supports color themes, code samples in RSS, comments.

 == Description ==

 CodeColorer is the plugin which allows you to insert code snippets into the post with nice syntax highlighting.

 Plugin based on GeSHi library, which supports most languages.
 CodeColorer has various nice features:

 * syntax highlighting in RSS feeds
 * syntax highlighting of single line of code (inline)
 * syntax highlighting of code in comments
 * line numbers
 * automatic links to the documentation inserting
-* code block intelligent scroll detection (short code would have short block, for long one block height would be fixed and scrollbar would appear)
+* code block intelligent scroll detection (short code would have a short block, for a long one the block height would be fixed and a scrollbar would appear)
 * predefined color themes (Slush &amp; Poppies, Blackboard, Dawn, Mac Classic, Twitlight, Vibrant Ink, Railscasts, Solarized Light, Solarized Dark)
 * syntax colors customization in CSS file
 * code protect from mangling by Wordpress (for example, quotes, double-dashes, and others would look just right as you entered)

 = Translations =

 Thank you all guys, who submitted translations to your language.
 CodeColorer is currently available in following languages:

 * English
 * Russian – Русский